We enforce a wide range of animal feed legislation which stipulate detailed requirements for the manufacture and marketing of safe animal feed.

 - provide advice and assistance to help business to comply with the law

-	- investigate complaints of wrongly labelled or unwholesome feed
+- investigate instances of unsafe, or non-compliant feed

 Feed hygiene registration

-	- selling co-products of the food industry as feeds
+- supplying surplus foods, or co-products of the food industry for use as feeds

 Apply for registration

 Apply for feed hygiene registration